Fraud Detection

 - Phishing: Phishing emails requesting sensitive information.

-- Impersonation Attacks: Impersonation attacks occur when attackers pose as trusted contacts.
+- Impersonation Attacks: Impersonation attacks occur when attackers pretend to be a trusted contact.

-- Brand Abuse: Brand abuse involves unauthorized use of a company’s assets.
+- Brand Abuse: Brand abuse involves unauthorized use of company assets.

-- Business Email Compromise (BEC): BEC scams targeting official emails to steal funds or data.
+- Business Email Compromise (BEC): BEC scams target executives and employees to steal funds or data.

 How Does Fraud Detection Work?